muskan3962/CarShowRoom/README.md

 # 🚗 Car Showroom Management System (Java - OOPs Based)

-A simple **Java console-based Car Showroom Management System** that demonstrates the core concepts of **Object-Oriented Programming (OOP)** like **classes, objects, inheritance, encapsulation, abstraction, and polymorphism**.
+## 📌 Description

+A simple Java console-based application that manages car showroom operations.
+It demonstrates core Object-Oriented Programming (OOP) concepts.

 ---

-## 📌 Features
+## 🚀 Features

-- Add new car entries
+* Add new car entries
-- Display all available car
+* Display all available cars
-- Delete a car from inventory
+* Delete a car from inventory

 ---

 ## 🧠 Concepts Used

-- Classes & Objects
+* Classes & Objects
-- Inheritance
+* Inheritance
-- Encapsulation
+* Encapsulation
-- Abstraction
+* Abstraction
-- Polymorphism
+* Polymorphism

 ---

-## 🛠 Technologies
+## 🛠️ Technologies Used

-- **Language:** Java (JDK 8 or above)
+* Java (JDK 8 or above)
-- **Tools:** Any Java IDE (VS Code, IntelliJ, Eclipse) or Command Line
-- **No Database** – All data is handled in memory using Java collections
+* OOP Concepts
+* Java Collections

 ---

+## ▶️ How to Run

+1. Clone the repository
+2. Open in any IDE (IntelliJ / Eclipse / VS Code)
+3. Run the main class

+---

+## 📌 Future Improvements

+* Add database (MySQL)
+* Add GUI (JavaFX / Swing)
+* Convert to Spring Boot project

+---

+⭐ If you like this project, give it a star!